amvitkus/ChicagoBearsQuizzler/README.md

 Add more questions, maybe add multiple choice ones.

 Add question timer.
 10 seconds?
 New prototype build has a timer, but needs fixing.
+Currently removed.

+Change background image.
+Maybe no image for background as text can be tricky to see.

 Add a menu system with simple statistics.

+Add a restart button once app finishes.

 Sound?